Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Allow Built-in Toolbars

-Unless the User is too smart you can consider your Database Objects safe, but not safe enough from a smarter one.
-If someone familiar with the Keyboard Shortcuts can open the VBA Module wide open by pressing ALT+F11.
-You can write the rest of the story yourself from there.
-Even If you keep the Navigation Pane of the VBA window hidden it can be opened by clicking on the Object Browser button on the toolbar.
+Unless the user is very clever, you can consider your database objects reasonably safe—but not completely secure from a determined or knowledgeable individual.
+For instance, anyone familiar with keyboard shortcuts can open the VBA Editor by pressing ALT+F11.
+From there, the story unfolds on its own.
+Even if you hide the Navigation Pane within the VBA window, it can still be accessed via the Object Browser button on the toolbar.

-Since the User-level Security is not available in Access2007 and later versions, these are some of the methods available to you to implement security within an Access Database.
+Since User-Level Security is no longer available in Access 2007 and later versions, these are some of the methods you can use to implement security within an Access database.

-If you want the Full menus back again we can play a small trick to get back into the database and put the check-mark back into the Allow Full Menus Option, without going through directly from the Office Button Menu.
+If you want to restore the full menus, there is a simple trick to regain access to the database and re-enable the Allow Full Menus option—without going through the Office Button menu directly.

 1. Open the database.